Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Inspect Controls and Heating Performance

-If the heater takes much longer than usual to warm the room, trips the breaker, produces uneven heat, or shows signs of damage, stop using it and have it checked.
+If the heater takes much longer than usual to warm the room, repeatedly trips a breaker, produces uneven heat, or shows signs of damage, stop using it until the problem is evaluated.
+If troubleshooting points to the heater, elements, controls, or sensors, review our sauna heater repair and replacement service information.

 Wood-Burning Heater Maintenance